stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

     }
 }
 ```

-Note that we output the model to a `DataOutputStream` as this supports both Java primitives and byte arrays (see below).

 In the `write` method we first output the version number of our custom file-format (for later verification):